Vikashbaabhu/Note-Taking-App/README.md

  This Note Taking App is used for taking notes and store all notes and important information digitally, usually in a cloud-based storage system.

  Created the note taking app with the help of HTML, CSS, JavaScript and React.js technologies.

+ Here is the link of the website - https://7mp0ew.csb.app/